José de Bustamante: Later life

 José de Bustamante y Guerra's flotilla intercepted by four British frigates on 5 October 1804.
 Painting by Francis Sartorius Jr.

 After returning to Spain in 1794 Bustamante continued to work with Malaspina until the latter was imprisoned on charges of plotting against the state.
 Bustamante remained free of the political troubles of Malaspina.
 In 1796 he was appointed political and military governor of Paraguay and Commander-General of Río de la Plata (Governor of Montevideo).
 On October 5, 1804, while sailing to Spain in command of four frigates, Bustamante was attacked and captured by a British squadron after Guerra rejected Graham Moore's demand to sail his squadron to a British-controlled port for inspection.
 He was eventually released and faced a Spanish court-martial, but emerged untainted.
-That incident supposed that the 14 of December 1804 Spain formally declared the war to Great Britain and allied itself with France in its plan of invasion of Britain (Napoleonic Wars).
+On 14 December 1804 Spain declared war on Britain.

 In 1810 he was appointed Captain General of Guatemala.
 He remained at that post until 1817.
 At a time of great independence activity; he develops a reformist policy of enlightened style, but before the revolution of Hidalgo and Morelos in Mexico he prepared troops in Guatemala and created the "Fernando VII volunteer corps" and from his position he confronted the insurgents by repressing them.

-José de Bustamante y Guerra died in 1825 at the age of 66.
+Bustamante died in 1825 at the age of 66.
 In his will he donates a large amount of money to support the children's schools in Ontaneda, founded by Francisco, his brother.

+Commemoration

+The Spanish Navy destroyer was named for Bustamante.
+She was in commission from 1914 to 1931.